r-chitturi/r-chitturi.github.io/proj1/index.md

 I tried 3 main alignment metrics, with the fourth being part of the bells and whistles.

 1. Sum of squared differences/Euclidean distance (SSD): As suggested, I tried using SSD first.
-2. Sum-absolute error (SAE): This worked better for some of the larger images than SSD.
-However, the cathedral image was still not aligned when I used this metric.
+2. Sum-absolute error (SAE): This worked better for some of the larger images than SSD, especially emir.tif.
-3. Normalized cross correlation (NCC): Using NCC helped my cathedral image align a lot better, and it also improved the results of some of my larger images with the pyramid.
+3. Normalized cross correlation (NCC): Using NCC helped improve the results of some of my larger images with the pyramid.
 To implement, I first normalized the values of the red or green images before computing the dot product sum with the blue image.
 I also negated the final metric so that I could continue to find the minimum score for the optimal displacement.
 4. SSIM (see below)

 The final results of all of the given images are provided at the end.